stewartrule/Backbone-Inquiry/README.md

 Current options are: 'orderBy', 'order' and 'limit'

 you can also call orderBy as a method.
-The first param is the propertyname.
+The first param is the attribute name.
 The second (optional) parameter can contain all of the options above.

 ### orderBy
 ```coffeescript